September 7: Today in Royal History

 Full name: Baudouin Albert Charles Léopold Axel Marie Gustave

 King Baudouin of the Belgians reigned from July 1951 until July 1993, making him the longest-reigning Belgian monarch.
 He became king upon the abdication of his father King Leopold III.
 In 1960, Baudouin married Fabiola de Mora y Aragón, from a Spanish aristocratic family.
 Despite several pregnancies, the couple never had any children, which greatly affected them.
-Fortunately, they maintained very close relationships with his brother’s children, particularly the future King Philippe, who was a frequent visitor to their homes.
+Fortunately, they maintained very close relationships with his brother’s children, particularly the future King Philippe, a frequent visitor to their homes.
 Although Baudouin’s heir was his brother Albert, he saw Philippe as his true successor and spent much time grooming him for his future role.
 Although King Baudouin had heart surgery in March 1992 this death from heart failure in 1993 still came unexpectedly, and sent much of Belgium into a period of deep mourning.

 Unofficial Royalty: Baudouin, King of the Belgians